Deal Posting & Community Guidelines on Dealspotr

 Short Expiration Dates

 Setting a short expiration date for a deal -- unless proven by a screenshot -- will result in a penalty.
 We understand that certain deals only last a day or two, and it is okay to post the actual expiration date for these deals.
-But, if you are unsure of an expiration date, it is a good rule of thumb to set it for two weeks.
+But, if you are unsure of an expiration date, it is a good rule of thumb to set it for one month.

 Excessive Confirming, Editing or Reactivating